deepkit/deepkit-framework/README.md

 Check out the [Deepkit Documentation](https://docs.deepkit.io) to get started.

-There is also an [e-Book version](https://docs.deepkit.io/deepkit-book-english.html).
+There is also an [eBook version](https://docs.deepkit.io/deepkit-book-english.html).

 Both is available in [German](https://docs.deepkit.io/german/), [English](https://docs.deepkit.io/english/), and [Chinese](https://docs.deepkit.io/chinese/).

 ## Getting started

+To create a Deepkit app with Deepkit Framework from scratch, you can use NPM init:

 ```shell
 npm init @deepkit/app my-deepkit-app